-At worst, a state can be criticised by the Intergovernmental Committee or Conference of Parties on the basis of the state's own four yearly reports.
+16 At worst, a state can be criticised by the Intergovernmental Committee or Conference of Parties on the basis of the state's own four-yearly reports.
 Article 9(a) of the UNESCO Convention.
+See also Craufurd Smith, above n.
+5, at p.
+39.

-15 Article 167 now reads:
+17 Article 167 now reads: